-Get started with RV Camping
+Get Started with RV Camping

 Taking It on the Road, Family Style!

-Funny story aside, when we first started out in our little 24-foot RV, we did not notice as many motor homing families with young children as we do today.
+Funny story aside, when we first started out in our little 24-foot RV, we didn't notice as many motor homing families with young children as we do today.
 At most campgrounds you roll into nowadays, you will probably see little bikes, skateboards and toys near many of the already parked motor homes.
 We have noticed a great trend of families getting out in the motor home to be together.

 On our RV trips, we bring our cat, we cook for our little traveling family, play games inside and out, walk together, talk together, read, solve puzzles, enjoy music and movies.
 Don’t get me wrong, there is still the usual daily housekeeping, but it all seems easier and less tedious as we float our way along the highways of our country.
 We have met so many unique people during our trips.
 Some folks were locals; some of them were from other countries.
 Some of them were “full-timers” and some of them were just out for the weekend.
 Most of them have been amazingly nice and they usually have interesting stories to share.
 They help remind us of just how many people there are in our big world.
 There is so much learning to be had from a trek out on the road.

 As our world gets more and more overloaded with technology and busy schedules, our family clings more tightly to the wonderfully simple idea of unplugging for a while and jumping into our motor home for a trip.
 Not only do we come home with fun pictures of our wanderings, but are we able to build special memories for our kids.
 We want to spread the word and tell families what enjoyment can be had from packing the family up for a trip in the RV.